 The following is a list of indoor growing methods that we considered (or are currently dabbling in) to achieve our goals of growing our own food

 We are currently in the process of using recycled jars as a windowsill herb garden.
 The upside of using the windowsill is that it takes advantage of the direct natural light as well as keeps the plants safe from the kids (and vice versa).
-We are using this space for herbs, but eventually we are planning to expand our window ledge so we can fit more planter containers to grow other vegetables.
+We are using this space for herbs, but eventually we are planning to expand our window ledge so we can fit more planter containers. *UPDATE* We got Microgreens up in here!

 Indoor Vertical Gardening Systems